 When we look, indeed, at the two or three fragments of the code of variability which have emerged out of the dark abyss into Mr. Darwin's notice, we cannot but make the observation that, though mere outer laws not concerned with the inner structure of the animal, on the rule of ex pede Herculem, they certainly glance significantly in this direction.
-The law that specific characters are more variable than generic, and extraordinary developed parts than ordinarily developed ones, and the law of revision, directly minister to the stability of Nature; they supply an invisible anchorage and The law of 'compensation or mooring. balancement of growth,' by which Nature, in order to spend on one side economises on the other, carries, on the face of it, something of the nature of a purpose, because it prevents the vital resources from consuming themselves in the attempt to supply too large The law of correlation of growth a demand. has so obviously the look of an arrangement that it figures in Paley's theology as one of the proofs of design.
+The law that specific characters are more variable than generic, and extraordinary developed parts than ordinarily developed ones, and the law of reversion, directly minister to the stability of Nature; they supply an invisible anchorage and mooring.
+The law of ' compensation or balancement of growth,' by which Nature, in order to spend on one side economises on the other, carries, on the face of it, something of the nature of a purpose, because it prevents the vital resources from consuming themselves in the attempt to supply too large a demand.
+The law of correlation of growth has so obviously the look of an arrangement that it figures in Paley's theology as one of the proofs of design.
 For correlation of growth in the animal body is a different fact from the correlation of the sides of a crystal; it is correlation in a structure formed for use, and whose use stops half way and waits for correlation to complete it; it is correlation concurring and chiming in with another fact, viz., an organic body, and joining in attaining the purpose of that body, and not simple symmetrical correlation.
-The Duke of Argyle well observes :- first of these two kinds of correlation would be useless without the last.
+The Duke of Argyle well observes :--

+'Two growths might be correlated as regards each other, and might yet be wanting in any corresponding correlation of fitness and of function towards outward things.
+But the first of these two kinds of correlation would be useless without the last.
 And this last is obviously the higher and more complex correlation of the two.
-It is higher, not only in the sense of being more complex, but as involving an idea which lifts us at once from a lower to a higher region of thought, from the work of Forces with inherent Polarity of action, to the operation of Forces working under adjustment with a view to purpose.'
+It is higher, not only in the sense of being more complex, but as involving an idea which lifts us at once from a lower to a higher region of thought, . . . from the work of Forces with inherent Polarity of action, to the operation of Forces working under adjustment with a view to purpose.'